 At the end of Year 2, children take SATs in:

 Key Stage 1 reading

-The new reading test for Year 2 pupils will involve two separate papers:
+The new reading test for Year 2 pupils is made up of two separate papers:

 - Paper 1 consists of a selection of texts totalling 400 to 700 words, with questions interspersed